bremme/docker-madsonic/README.md

 * stderr goed to: `/var/log/supervisor/madsonic.stderr.log`
 * madsonic's own log goes to: `/var/madsonic/madsonic.log`

-You can follow the logs for debuggin by:
+You can follow the logs for debugging by:

 ```shell
 $ sudo docker exec -it madsonic \